microsoft/vscode-docs/docs/remote/ssh.md

 - **Experimental support:** ARMv7l Raspbian 8+ (32-bit) in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) only.

 Other `glibc` based Linux distributions for x86_64 and ARMv7l (in VS Code Insiders) should work if they have the needed prerequisites.
-See the [Remote Development and Linux](/docs/remote/linux.md) article for information prerequisites and tips for getting community supported distributions up and running.
+See the [Remote Development with Linux](/docs/remote/linux.md) article for information prerequisites and tips for getting community supported distributions up and running.

-While experimental ARMv7l support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed on ARMv7l devices may not work due to the use of x86 native code in the extension.
+While experimental ARMv7l support is available in [VS Code Insiders](https://code.visualstudio.com/insiders/), some extensions installed on ARMv7l devices may not work due to the use of x86 native code in the extension.

 ### Installation